proteo5/sld/SPECIFICATION_MLD.md

 ---

-### 4.6 Null (v1.2 alternative)
+### 4.6 Null (v2.0 optional feature)

-- Canonical null MAY be encoded as the escape sequence `^_` when the `null` feature is negotiated via header metadata (see Header Metadata v1.2).
+- Canonical null MAY be encoded as the escape sequence `^_` when the `null` feature is negotiated via header metadata (see Header Metadata v2.0).
-- For maximum compatibility with v1.1 decoders, producers SHOULD prefer the typed-null tag `campo!n[` (empty payload), or omit the field entirely when semantics allow.
+- For maximum compatibility with baseline decoders, producers SHOULD prefer the typed-null tag `campo!n[` (empty payload), or omit the field entirely when semantics allow.

 Examples: